Leestalion/spaced-repetition/README.md

 - Add a python script that calculate the next review time for each word ater it is reviewed (or bunch of words) OR run the script on every words on a fix time everyday.

 - Continue the connection between the flask app and nodejs app.

+<h2>03/10 meeting</h2>

+<h3>Flask API</h3>

+- The flask application has been updated and is working to update the next review time on each evaluation done by the user on the quicklearn app (vocabulometer adapted for flashcard).

+<h3>Cloud Firestore from Firebase</h3>

+- Adding 2 variables to the noSQL database : 'nextTime', which is the next review time in days, and 'forgettingRate', which is a variable needed to compute more accurately the next reviewing time.

+<h3>Next Goal</h3>

+- Update Flask application to take into account the GAS (google apps script) daily update.

+- Discuss about the possible implementation of the 'word difficulty' variable in the database.